*Update: BuyMyFuture is now BuyOurFuture (yep, new name and two times the fun)!

 Last but not least, some kind words from initial BuyMyFuture buyers

 In this article I’ve talked a ton about my feelings and thoughts about BuyMyFuture, but I thought it would be fun to include a few quotes from actual BuyMyFuture buyers:

 “It’s the best money I’ve ever invested in a ‘marketing’ purchase in my life.
 I’ve bought a few courses for $1k+ and the value that BMF has delivered is easily 100X compared to those.” – Brendan H.

 “It’s so awesome to be inside a community of entrepreneurs just like me- but in their industry.
 I feel like we all have the same passion for finding what’s working in business right now, and the passion to help people figure out some sort of problem they struggle with.” – Diandra A.

 “It’s an investment, not an expense and it’s worth every penny.” – Nathan R.

 “I feel like I have a personal coach and motivator in my corner at all times!
 Plus, I secured sponsors for workshop tour and am finally about to launch an online course thanks to Jason’s courses!” – Dani I.

 “What I love most about the offering is the work you put into it.
 You sold ‘us’ on the value of ‘you’ without high pressure.
 It’s probably a great deal for people getting the products, but I like identifying myself as somebody smart enough to invest in human potential.” – Brian B.

-If you’re up for a fun ride and getting one heck of a deal on over $6,000 in products and services (which you get lifetime access to), plus anything I create in the future, AND access to a thriving private community, then head on over to BuyMyFuture.com and signup for the pre-launch list.
+If you’re up for a fun ride and getting one heck of a deal on over $7,500 in products and services (which you get lifetime access to), plus anything my wife and I create in the future, AND access to a thriving private community, then head on over to BuyOurFuture.com and learn more.